Where To Munch Down On American Food In Sydney

 Plain, seeded, loaded with blueberries, or loaded with savoury meats – it’s easy to see why Americans love their bagels.
 While we’re yet to see an H&H Bagels open up in Sydney, there are several bagel joints that pay homage to the roll with the hole.

 A list of the best American-style foods in Sydney isn’t complete without adding hot dogs.
 If you’ve had the pleasure of tasting a New York-style hot dog with onions, cheese and all the trimmings, trust me, you’ll want to try another one very soon.
 The Soda Factory in Surry Hills serves up 7 varieties of authentic hot dogs and every Tuesday night they have Dollar Dog Tuesdays where all hot dogs are just $1 from 5 pm!
+Please note: the Soda Factory is temporarily closed.

 Other Cuisines To Try In Sydney